ShortMap/ShortMap/README.md

 {number of nodes} = Specifies the number of nodes involved in the system

-{node list} = File specifying the machine names of hosts separated by newline.
+{node list} = File specifying the machine names of Task Tracker nodes separated by newline.
 Required to keep one-to-one mapping of mapper to reducer.
-E.g.:
-	machine1
-	machine2
-	machine3

 {column index} = This indicates the column number(zero based) that is relevant to the group attribute (which will be used to generate the index).